 - The interest rate was cut from 1.5% to 1%.
 Santander cut the interest it paid on balances up to £20,000 from 1.5% to 1%.
 The maximum interest you could earn was now just under £200 a year, compared with £300 at the beginning of the year on the 1.5% rate.

 - Cashback was capped at £15/mth.
 Santander introduced a £5-a-month cap on each of its cashback tiers.
 This meant the maximum cashback you could earn in a month was £15, though you would have needed the right combination of bills (or very high bills) to earn this much.

 The account paid 3% cashback on phone, broadband, mobile and TV bills, 2% on gas and electricity, Santander home insurance and life protection, and 1% on water, council tax and Santander mortgages (though this is changing in October – more info below).
 All bills must be paid by direct debit.

 And here's what changed on 3 August:

-- The interest rate will be cut from 1% to 0.6%.
-Santander's cutting the interest it pays on balances up to £20,000 on its 123 account by a further 0.4 percentage points.
-The maximum interest will then be just under £120 a year.
+- The interest rate was cut from 1% to 0.6%.
+Santander cut the interest it pays on balances up to £20,000 on its 123 account by a further 0.4 percentage points.
+The maximum interest is now just under £120 a year.

 The account's monthly fee hasn't changed this year – it remains £5/mth.
 Santander said its interest rate changes will mean some customers no longer earn enough in interest and cashback to cover the monthly fee.
 If this applies to you, you should have been contacted and given alternative current account options.